PatrickAmbrosso/Notebook/docs/Notes/DevOps-Engineering/Infrastructure-as-Code/Terraform.md

   - IaC-Tools
 ---
 # Hashicorp Terraform
-## Introduction
-- Terraform is an [Infrastructure as Code](./index.md#) tool offering by [HashiCorp](HashiCorp.md#) for building, changing and versioning infrastructure safely and efficiently.
-- It enables application software best practices to infrastructure.
-- It is compatible with a multitude of cloud providers and services.
+Terraform is an [Infrastructure as Code](./index.md#) tool offering by [HashiCorp](HashiCorp.md#) for building, changing and versioning infrastructure safely and efficiently.
+It enables application software best practices to infrastructure.
+It is compatible with a multitude of cloud providers and services.

 ### Advantages
 1. **IaC for Exotic Providers**